-Philadelphia shooting spree leaves at least 1 dead
+Woman killed in Philly shooting rampage; gunman also dead

 - Gunman pumped rounds into a police cruiser, police say

-- He also used a woman as a human shield outside a bar, they say

-(CNN)A gunman in Philadelphia ambushed a police sergeant and fired rounds into a tavern and a car before police shot him dead, authorities said.
+(CNN)A gunman with a reported hatred of law enforcement went on a deadly tear late Friday in Philadelphia, ambushing a police sergeant and firing rounds into a tavern and a car before police shot him dead, authorities said.

-The shooting spree late Friday left at least six people injured -- two police officers and four civilians, police said.
+The rampage left a 25-year-old woman dead after she was shot seven times in the torso, police said.
+Two police officers and three others -- two men and a woman -- also were wounded.

 "Right now we have a lot of questions.
 This is completely a bizarre situation," Philadelphia police Commissioner Richard Ross Jr. said at a press conference Saturday.

-Ross said police found a note at the scene that said the gunman hated police and probation officers and it mentions a "particular probation officer."
+Ross said police found a rambling note at the scene that said the gunman hated police and probation officers and it mentions a "particular probation officer."

 "Obviously we are trying to track that individual down to make sure they are OK first and foremost," he said.